-WAC 246-841A-550 Medical assistant-certified alternative program requirements.
-The commission approves medical assistant-certified alternative training programs that meet approval requirements.
-These programs serve individuals credentialed as medical assistants-certified as defined in WAC 246-841A-535(2).
+Medical assistant-certified alternative program requirements.

+The boardboardcommissionboard approves medical assistant-certified alternative training programs that meet approval requirements.
+These programs serve individuals credentialed as medical assistants-certified as defined in WAC 246 841A-535(2).
+246-841A-535(2).
 Successful completion allows them to apply to take the state exam evaluating competency for nursing assistant certification.